sebva/docker-sgx/README.md

 # Dockerization of SGX container built using Intel SDK

 Instructions:
-* Create a new image with this one as a base, or mount your source code at `/usr/src/app`
+* Create a new image with this one as a base, or mount your source code as a volume at `/usr/src/app`
 * The driver must be loaded in the host, but `aesmd` and `jhid` must be stopped

 ## Current supported versions